Who?

 Importance and benefit of general practice

-You will often recognise Sarah due to her ever-changing hair colors and now a recent addition to her appearance in the form from an original model Nissan 350Z 2003 sportscar.
-This is an old classic that has always been a dream of Sarah’s to own, driven not by her love of cars, but by her love of videogames (odd connection there I know).
-The true gamers of our generation will understand the reference
+You will often recognise Sarah due to her ever-changing hair colours and now a recent addition to her appearance in the form from an original model Nissan 350Z 2003 sports car.
+This is an old classic that has always been a dream of Sarah’s to own, driven not by her love of cars, but by her love of video games (odd connection there I know).
+The true gamers of our generation will understand the reference.

 Sarah has an ever-growing fur-family at home, each with distinct personalities and backgrounds